bright/new-www/content/blog/always-looking-beyond-the-code-meet-michał-–-senior-backend-developer.md

 For sure, tools will be still evolving.
 Therefore **there will be less technical work to do and more time to actually solve our client’s problems**.
 And I think that’s great.
 When you work at a software agency client expects you to solve problems, not to play with tech.

 ## How did you join Bright Inventions?
 And why?

+I don’t remember how I came across Bright for the first time.
+Probably I started to follow the company on social media. **I remember that Bright always had a positive vibe**.
+Even when I was only an observer I had this feeling that positive and professional people worked there.
+I also knew some programmers who worked there and they confirmed my assumptions.

+**So finally I applied for a job.
+Actually, I wasn’t hired then.** 😉 Nevertheless, I got very positive feedback from [Ula](/about-us/ula/).
+Kudos to her. **Despite the fact that Bright didn’t choose me they provided me with such great feedback that I was even more eager to join there**.
+Ula told me they chose someone else but they were impressed with me so she promised to contact me when another suitable vacancy would be open.
+She did as she said.
+Soon after that, she contacted me. **Eventually, I joined Bright Inventions**.